Düsseldorf: Music

 Düsseldorf appears in several songs, including Düsseldorf by the British indie band Teleman and Wärst du doch in Düsseldorf geblieben by Danish singer Dorthe Kollo.

+The city hosted the Eurovision Song Contest 2011.

 Fashion

-Düsseldorf has been the fashion capital of Germany for decades (it is also a major cultural center for the art and fashion scenes).
+Düsseldorf has been the fashion capital of Germany for decades; it is also a major cultural centre for the art scene.
 Berlin, Germany's 'fashion capital' until 1945, lost its position because of its special location within the Soviet occupation zone.
-After the monetary reform of June 20, 1948, fashionable clothes trends gained importance.
+After the monetary reform of 20 June 1948, fashionable clothes trends gained importance.
 Igedo organised fashion shows staged in Düsseldorf starting in March 1949.

 There are a number of schools dedicated to fashion design in Düsseldorf, among them Akademie Mode & Design (de), Design Department, and Mode Design College.

 Carnival

 One of the biggest cultural events in Düsseldorf is the Karneval (also referred to as the "fifth season") which starts every year on 11 November at 11:11 a.m., and reaches its climax on Rosenmontag (Rose Monday), featuring a huge parade through the streets of Düsseldorf.
 Karneval ends on Aschermittwoch (Ash Wednesday).